Freskoko/CycleTrafficWeather/INF161report.md

 Values that were deemed as outliers such as "99999" were transformed into NaN.
 Follwing this step, these NaN were transformed into real values by a KNNImputer, with settings *weights* = distance, since this pertains to date data.
 When mentioning that "x" data points were transformed to NaN, this includes the 99999 data points as well as those outside the borders specified in each section.

+TODO: TRANSFORM THIS INTO GRAPH
+TODO: CHNAGE NAN VALUES
 ```
 Number of NaNs in each column: (training data)
 Globalstraling              85